kubeflow/manifests/README.md

 ## Kfctl Processing
 Kfctl traverses directories under manifests to find and build kustomize targets based on the configuration file `app.yaml`.
-The contents of app.yaml is the result of running kustomize on the base and specific overlays in the kubeflow [config](https://github.com/kubeflow/kubeflow/tree/master/bootstrap/config) directory.
-The overlays reflect what options are chosen when calling `kfctl init...`.
+`app.yaml` is based on the configuration you choose from the [configs](https://github.com/kubeflow/manifests/tree/master/kfdef).
 The kustomize package manager in kfctl will then read app.yaml and apply the packages, components and componentParams to kustomize in the following way:

 - **packages**
   - are always top-level directories under the manifests repo